nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### Implementation

 #### `Add to Semester` feature
-The `Add to Semester` mechanism is facilitated by `AddtoSemCommand`.
+The `Add to Semester` mechanism is facilitated by `AddtoSemCommand` which extends from `Command`.
 It allows `ModuleManager` to assign a module to a semester by adding the module to a `SemModulesList`, it implements the following operations:

 Given below is an example how the `Add to Semester` behaves at each step.